the-events-calendar/tribe-common/readme.txt

 = [4.12.11] 2020-10-19 =

 * Fix - Dropdown AJAX search for taxonomy terms properly using SelectWoo search formatting, used in Community Events tags and Event categories.
 [CE-96]
+* Language - 0 new strings added, 7 updated, 1 fuzzied, and 0 obsoleted

 = [4.12.10] 2020-09-28 =